 ""

-Since 1961, the Graduate Program in Cellular and Molecular Biology (CMB) has been pioneering graduate education in the fields of cell biology and molecular biology at the University of Wisconsin–Madison.
-CMB is a research-oriented, interdisciplinary program leading to the Ph.D. degree.
+The graduate program in Cellular and Molecular Biology (CMB) has been a pioneer in graduate education fields of cell biology and molecular biology at the University of Wisconsin–Madison since 1961.
+The program is research-oriented and interdisciplinary leading to the PhD degree.
 UW–Madison has one of the largest and most prestigious biology facilities in the world, well-noted for its cooperation and collaboration across department boundaries.
-CMB is an important part of that interdepartmental strength, providing students with the opportunity to work with more than 200 faculty members in 40 departments.
+Cellular and Molecular Biology (CMB) is an important part of that interdepartmental strength, providing students with the opportunity to work with more than 200 faculty members in 40 departments.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.